Menopause usually starts between the age of 45 and 55.

 Removing both ovaries causes premature or early menopause.

 If you have a hysterectomy, your surgeon may need to remove your ovaries.
 A hysterectomy is an operation to remove the womb.
+But most hysterectomies do not involve the removal of the ovaries.

 Diagnosing early menopause